Bouhm/BlackMarketDefense/README.md

 The blue team represents towers that can be purchased (champions) and mercenaries that can be hired and spawned (the team's purchased mercenaries and respective upgrades);
 The red team represents the waves that spawn (including both champions and mercenaries that were purchased, along with respective upgrades).
 All of the upgrades that were purchased for the mercenaries were considered to translate into individual stats to use as much information from the match data as possible.
+There are also bosses that are determined by winrate statistics from the data.

 The blue team champions, played as towers, are sorted into 4 categories, ranged, magic, melee, and support, all sorted in the game engine under my discretion, and have different tower stats/dps/effects.
 More details can be found in the game.
 Not all of the features I planned have been implemented yet, and I'm looking forward to make more progress on this project!